dahuyn1625/dahuyn1625/README.md

 ---

 **Nguyễn Gia Huy**
-AI Engineer focused on building production-oriented intelligent systems that bridge research and scalable infrastructure.
+AI Engineer focused on building production-oriented intelligent systems that bridge cutting-edge research and scalable infrastructure.

 My work centers on Large Language Models, Retrieval-Augmented Generation, deep learning optimization, and quantitative evaluation of AI architectures.
 I design systems that are reproducible, measurable, and engineered for real-world deployment rather than isolated experiments.